-- Boilerplate.
 The boilerplate language for news releases states simply who you are and what you do, incorporating your key messages.
 Craft a few paragraphs that can be shared publicly, including basic profile information such as where you’re based, what you offer, when you formed, and what your main differentiators are.
 It should also include a link to your website.

 Think about what you stand for.
 Identify three “pillars,” or guiding principles that serve as the foundation of your business—such as integrity, transparency and innovation—and explain how they apply and why they’re important.
 These guiding principles serve as the foundation for your business and can be shared on your website, but are also intended to unify your company’s thinking internally regarding your basic values.

-- Narrative.
 Build a flowing narrative that captures compelling aspects of your personal journey or reveals something remarkable about your company’s evolution.
 This should be less about products or services, and more about moving your audience with stories on how you overcome adversity or experienced professional triumph.
 It could tell the story of your company’s remarkable genesis or explore an intriguing perspective on one of its differentiators.

-- Proof points.
 Make a list of “proof points,” or the hard evidence that backs up the more subjective statements.

 Write and distribute a news release announcing your launch.
 This is your official introduction to the public that explains what you do, shares contact information, and announces your availability to reporters.
 It should incorporate your messaging and any current events that make your launch timely and relevant.

 Develop angles based current events, and identify ideas that can be shaped into compelling commentary and unique personal perspectives.
 The topics should be crafted to engage your target audience, but also attract the attention of reporters who might want to interview you.
 They could incorporate aspects of your personal story or explore your views on current events related to your business.